Abhii19-raj/customer_behavior-_analysis/README.md

 Found seasonal trends affecting sales performance

-Highlighted opportunities for targeted marketing and promotions
+Highlighted opportunities for targeted marketing and promotions..

-▶️ How to Run This Project
-🔹 Python Analysis

-Install required libraries:

-pip install pandas matplotlib seaborn mysql-connector-python

-Open the Jupyter Notebook / Python script

-Run all cells to perform cleaning and EDA

-🔹 SQL Analysis

-Import cleaned dataset into MySQL Server

-Run the SQL queries provided in the /SQL folder

-🔹 Power BI Dashboard

-Open the .pbix file in Power BI Desktop

-Refresh data if needed

-Interact with filters and visuals

-🔹 Presentation

-Open the Gamma-generated PPT to review the final presentation of insights.

-🚀 Project Outcome
+🚀 Project Outcome--

 This project showcases skills in: